BREAKING: Putin escalates war in Ukraine with partial mobilisation, nuclear threat

 Russian President Vladimir Putin announced a partial mobilisation in Russia in a televised address broadcast early on September 21, marking an escalation of the military invasion of Ukraine.

-Putin, claiming the Russian armed forces were facing the military operations of the collective West over a frontline of more than a 1,000 kilometres, even signalled that Moscow may be prepared to escalate the war further by using its nuclear arsenal, telling listeners he was not bluffing over nuclear weapons.
+Putin, claiming the Russian armed forces were facing the military of the collective West over a frontline of more than a 1,000 kilometres, even signalled that Moscow may be prepared to escalate the war further by using its nuclear arsenal, telling listeners he was not bluffing over nuclear weapons.

 He accused the West of planning to destroy Russia and of threatening Russia with its own nuclear weapons and stated: "We have lots of weapons to reply — it is not a bluff."